lopezyouhei/Dog-Breed-Classifier/README.md

 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+# About the Project
+This is one of the milestone projects in the Deep Learning Nanodegree from Udacity.
+The goal of the notebook is to create an algorithm that classifies an image as a dog or human.
+After classifying the image, the algorithm uses one of the neural networks to classify a dog breed to the image, regardless if it'S classified as a dog or human.
+Most of the code was provided by Udacity, but the convolutional layer classification was integrated by me.
+The Jupyter notebook dog_app.ipynb contains the following topics: creating convolutional layer from scratch and using a pretrained vgg16 for transfer learning to improve the classification of dog breeds.

 ## Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
 In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.